PVoLan/wooden-architecture/architecture.md

 We also can say that A depends on B in that case (do you see the import required to compile A.java?)

 But this concept is not limited to OOP-object.
 If ```methodA()``` calls ```methodB()``` you may say that ```methodA()``` depends on ```methodB()```.
 Having a circular dependency for methods typically means a recursion.
-Recursion is a great thing sometimes, but if one recurrence consists of multiple method calls (especially if methods are placed in different block of code far from each other) it is very difficult to detect and debug.
+Recursion is a great thing sometimes, but if one recurrence consists of multiple method calls (especially if methods are placed in different blocks of code far from each other) it is very difficult to detect and debug.

-If can also treat "object A" as any module of you application, such a gradle module, running instance, particular server, or something.
+You can also treat "object A" as any module of you application, such a gradle module, running instance, particular server, or something.

 ## Tiers